Michael-Hellon/PetFinder/README.md

 # PetFinder!
 This webapp will allow user to be able to find adoption centers nearby, animals held by centers, and directions to them!

 ## Description

-The customer will have the option to search around their local area to find adoption center and places alike to be able to find themselves a furry friend.
-They will be presented with a Modal to find their exact wants in a pet!
-The customer will then be directed to the directions to place!
+The user will have the option to search around their local area to find adoption center and places alike to be able to find themselves a furry friend.
+They will be presented with a Modal where there are several drop down buttons to find their perfect pet!
+Once the user makes their selection and enter their zip code they will be re-directed to a results page that will display all pets matching their selection.
+Along the bottom of the page The user will find a map of where their future friend is!

+- Our main motivation for this project was to help the user find their forever friend.
+We wanted to tie in at least 2 API's to do this.

+- What was your motivation?
+- Why did you build this project?
+(Note: the answer is not "Because it was a homework assignment.")
+- What problem does it solve?
+- What did you learn?

 ## Project Requirements